VileGoo/Health-Containers/README.md

 **Installation:**

-*Download the .zip from the link above and extract the contents into the 'mods' folder of your Noita game files*
+Modworkshop: *Download the .zip from the link above and extract the contents into the 'mods' folder of your Noita game files*
+GitHub: *Click 'Clone or download' then click 'Download ZIP'.
+Extract the contents to your 'mods' folder of your Noita game files and rename the folder from 'Health-Containers-master' to 'health_containers'.

 **Config:**
 * **MaxHealthIncrease = 0** -- How much the player's max health will be increased by.